wuyichen24/coding-interview/docs/complexity/Time_Complexity.md

 | O(n<sup>3</sup>) | Cubic time | <li>Some brute force solutions |
 | O(2<sup>n</sup>) | Exponential time | <li>Some backtracking solution (subsets) |
 | O(n!)| Factorial time | <li>Some backtracking solution (permutations) |

+## Strategies
+- Figure out exactly what the code is doing.
+- Figure out how many times each element has been visited.
+   - Examples
+      - For binary tree, even if the algorithm is complicated, but if each node is visited exactly once, so the time complexity is *O(n)*.

+## Time complexity of Java built-in functions
+- `Arrays.sort()`: *O(nlogn)*
+- `Collections.sort`: *O(nlogn)*

 ## Master theorem
 - Goal: Analyze the time complexity of a recursive function.
 - Formula: T(n) = aT(n/b) + n<sup>c</sup>